 The Rockefeller Room is one of the most iconic restaurants in Williamsburg since it’s located in the prestigious Williamsburg Inn.

-Check their website before considering visiting here though because they are currently only open on weekends and they only offer a Prix Fixe Menu where you can choose between the three or five-course option.
+Check their website before considering visiting here though because they are currently only open on weekends and they only offer a five-course menu with a small number of choices.
+They also offer a wine pairing option.

 It’s very pricey but most people who go here say that it’s totally worth it.
-It would be the perfect spot to celebrate an anniversary or something special like that.
+It would be the perfect spot to celebrate an anniversary or another special occasion.
+This is much more of a dining experience than just a meal.

 17. Le Yaca